Reports currently in progress

 Aboriginal health in South Australia

 At the seventh Aboriginal Leaders' Forum on 31 May 2017, HPC launched its 2017 Aboriginal Health Case Study report as a consultation draft for feedback.
-HPC invited stakeholders and interested parties in Aboriginal health to comment on consultation questions (see page 4 of the consultation draft report).
-These questions were developed in conjunction with this case study across four broad areas:
+HPC invited stakeholders and interested parties in Aboriginal health to comment on consultation questions developed in conjunction with the case study.